-LOOK-UPS AS THE WINDOWS OF THE STRATEGIC SOUL: STUDYING COGNITION VIA INFORMATION SEARCH IN GAME EXPERIMENTS
+LOOK-UPS AS THE WINDOWS OF THE STRATEGIC SOUL: STUDYING COGNITION VIA INFORMATION SEARCH IN GAME EXPERIMENTS1

-Vincent P. Crawford, University of California, San Diego 5 October 2006
+Vincent P. Crawford, University of California, San Diego 5 October 2006; revised 16 January 2007

 1. Introduction

 Because human decisions are the result of cognitive processes, theories of human behavior rest at least implicitly on assumptions about cognition.
 Neuroeconomics reflects the belief that using evidence on neural correlates of cognition will lead us to better theories of decisions.